MicrosoftDocs/powerapps-docs/powerapps-docs/teams/tutorial-buildapp-retrieve-videos.md

 If the flow doesn't show as succeeded, select **Run** and it will display the failed action with any associated error message.

-## Edit the app to add the video library interface
+## Step 4: Edit the app to add the video library interface

 In this section, you'll create a new screen in the app that enables you and other members of the team to browse through videos, see the video details, and play them directly within Teams.